-In the following sections, we will discuss Ariana Grande, Amethyst Kelly (I will not be using her stage name, I don’t say it, Google her real name I provided or look at the pictures if you need to know who she is), and finally Jesy Nelson.
+In the following sections, we will discuss Ariana Grande, and Amethyst Kelly (I will not be using her stage name, I don’t say it, Google her real name I provided or look at the pictures if you need to know who she is), and finally Jesy Nelson.

-Ariana Grande (which I’m told is actually pronounced GRAN-DEE, instead of the more Spanish sounding GRON-DAY as one would normally expect from the spelling of that name), just irks me.
+Ariana Grande (which I’m told is actually pronounced GRAN-DEE, instead of the more Spanish-sounding GRON-DAY as one would normally expect from the spelling of that name), just irks me.
 She is so incredibly talented and could, and should, be easily rooted for by me and other Black people engage in critical race theory.
 But Grande’s incessant blackfishing makes that a non-starter, for me at least.

-Ariana is a very prime example of a blackfish who does not try to appear Black necessarily, and while she has been open and honest about being Italian, I’m sure she and her team know how many of her fans thing she is a racially ambiguous Latina, especially since the vast majority of the public pronounces her name the way they do.
+Ariana is a very prime example of a blackfish who does not try to appear Black necessarily, and while she has been open and honest about being Italian, I’m sure she and her team know how many of her fans think she is a racially ambiguous Latina, especially since the vast majority of the public pronounces her name the way they do.

 What is important to note about blackfishers and why you should not dismiss claims of blackfishing simply because “they never claimed to be anything other than white” or non-Black, is because of the many subtle or overt things they do that add up to looking or seeming ethnic.
-For Ariana we have her collagen that make her lips bigger, other plastic surgery she did, her use of makeup and/or tanning to make her skin darker, also her speaking voice.
+For Ariana we have her collagen that makes her lips bigger, other plastic surgery she did, her use of makeup and/or tanning to make her skin darker, and also her speaking voice.

 Ariana definitely spoke differently earlier in her career compared to lately.
-You can hear her higher pitched voice that was characteristic of Cat Valentine from Victorious and Sam & Cat.
+You can hear her higher-pitched voice which was characteristic of Cat Valentine from Victorious and Sam & Cat.
 Mind you, she still sounded similar (just less loopy and airheaded, as were key for the character) when she spoke in interviews.
 Since becoming a pop star specializing in more R&B influences, she tends to speak with more BAVE and BAVE influences, last I checked.
 (If that has changed at all, please let me know in the comments below.)

 Amethyst Kelly is one of the best examples of why blackfishing and cultural appropriation are so toxic.
-Forbes magazine were all too happy to post an article stating “Hip Hop Is Ran By A White, Blonde, Australian Woman”.
+Forbes magazine was all too happy to post an article stating “Hip Hop Is Ran By A White, Blonde, Australian Woman”.
 Backed and endlessly defended by T.I. (whose own colorism has garnered him some serious side-eye by many even before more recent events and allegations of a different nature altogether), Amethyst Kelly was ushered into Black Hip Hop culture on a white carpet.

 Azealia Banks famously broke down why the praising of white and non-Black people in Black spaces and genres is so wrong in her Hot 97 interview.
-Obviously, these days Azealia is infamous for her hot takes, controversial opinions, trolling, and endless feuds, but I still stand by the fact that that entire interview she told absolutely no lies.
+Obviously, these days Azealia is infamous for her hot takes, controversial opinions, trolling, and endless feuds, but I still stand by the fact that during that entire interview she told absolutely no lies.
 I still watch it from time to time (while also praying Azealia is taking better care of herself and will grow more as a person).

 Some of you might think it bold of me to side with Azealia Banks of all people, especially since Amethyst never did or said a lot of things Banks did.
 But as I mentioned before, Amethyst was allowed in and given every chance, but Azealia, who is far more talented (don’t @ me) was not and was disparaged against as a dark-skinned Black woman.
 Did Banks and does Banks often respond to her pain and injustices against her in the worst possible ways?
 Yes, but that doesn’t mean the hurt wasn’t there or that her obvious issues came out of nowhere.